 Traditional Islamic Funeral Prayer

 Allaahum-maghfir lihayyinaa, wa mayyitinaa, wa shaahidinaa, wa ghaa'ibinaa, wa sagheerinaa wa kabeerinaa, wa thakarinaa wa 'unthaanaa.
-Allaahumma man 'ahyaytahu minnaa fa'ahyihi 'alal-'Islaami, wa man tawaffaytahu minnaa fatawaffahu 'alal-'eemaani, Allaahumma laa tahrimnaa 'ajrahu wa laa tudhillanaa ba'dahu.
+Allaahumma man 'ahyaytahu minnaa fa'ahyihi 'alal-'islaami, wa man tawaffaytahu minnaa fatawaffahu 'alal-'eemaani, allaahumma laa tahrimnaa 'ajrahu wa laa tudhillanaa ba'dahu, ameen.

-“O Allah forgive our living and our dead, those who are with us and those who are absent, our young and our old, our menfolk and our womenfolk.
-O Allah, whomever you give life from among us give him life in Islam, and whomever you take way from us take him away in Faith.
-O Allah, do not forbid us their reward and do not send us astray after them, Aameen”.
+translation: “O Allah forgive our living and our dead, those who are with us and those who are absent, our young and our old, our menfolk and our womenfolk. o Allah, whomever you give life from among us give him (or her) life in Islam, and whomever you take way from us take him (or her) away in faith. o Allah, do not forbid us their reward and do not send us astray after them, amen”.